The East African Rift System: a belt of natural wonders

 We head further south.
 Beyond Lake Malawi, the Great Rift splits into two branches again.
 One branch stretches eastwards to the plains of southern Mozambique.
 Rifting activity started here 'recently', perhaps less than a million years ago.
 This is manifested in an overall flat relief with some minor hills, much less spectacular than elsewhere in the Great Rift.
 Nevertheless, these hills are significant enough to divert the course of the great Limpopo River, which is forced to flow to the south.

 Then we head into the south-western branch of the Great Rift.
 It stretches through Zambia to Botswana, along some very deep rift basins, Mana Pools and the Gwembe Trough, prime safari locations.
 The Zambezi River runs eastwards through these rifts.
-Right in the heart of southern Africa, Dr. David Livingstone encountered an imposing 1700-meter-wide curtain of waterfalls.
-The 'Smoke that Thunders', or Mosi-oa-Tunya, are formed by the difference in height between the low-lying rift depressions and the surrounding high plateau.
+Upstream, Dr. David Livingstone encountered an imposing 1700-meter-wide curtain of waterfalls, which are known locally as the 'Smoke that Thunders', or Mosi-oa-Tunya.
 Livingstone named the falls after his queen, and as such, the Victoria Falls became known to the western world.
 In a more recent article, I wrote about the geological origin of Victoria Falls.

 Okavango Delta